 - You have the right to look at your medical records and to get a copy of your records.
 We may charge you a fee for making a copy of your medical records. - You have the right to ask us to update or correct your medical records.
-If you ask us to do this, we work with your health care provider to decide if changes should be made. - You have the right to know if and how we share your PHI with others.
+If you ask us to do this, we work with your health care provider to decide if changes should be made. - You have the right to know if and how we share your PHI with others for any purposes that aren't routine.

-If you have questions or concerns about the privacy of your PHI, call Member Services.
+If you have questions or concerns about the privacy of your PHI, call Member Service.